 UrbanPlan is a realistic, engaging, and academically demanding classroom-based programme in which students learn about the fundamental forces that affect urban regeneration.

-An educational initiative developed by the Urban Land Institute, UrbanPlan has been running successfully in high schools in the US for over ten years – reaching over 27,000 students and enabling more than 1,500 ULI members to share their experiences in land use.
+An educational initiative developed by the Urban Land Institute, UrbanPlan has been running successfully in high schools in the US for over 15 years – reaching over 43,000 students and enabling more than 1,500 ULI members to share their experiences in land use.
 It brings the urban environment to life for young people through a series of interactive workshops and team working challenges.

 Having been fully adapted, UrbanPlan is now running in schools in the UK thanks to the generous support of a group of funders.
-ULI is delivering this innovative programme in schools across the country, initially over three years, and completely free of charge.
-By the third year, the target is to have it running annually in a minimum of 40 state schools reaching 1,200 pupils a year.
+ULI is delivering this innovative programme in schools across the country, completely free of charge.
+It has now reached over 4,500 pupils in over 120 schools since its launch with 400+ industry volunteers engaged across the country.

 Why UrbanPlan UK ?

 UrbanPlan UK is more than just an educational programme to help young people understand the role real estate plays in reviving and regenerating urban areas.
-It is also a great mechanism for:
+It is also a great mechanism to:

-- Engaging with and raising the aspirations of young people.
+- Engage with and raise aspirations of young people.